ask-be/ASK.LiveCompose/README.md

 ### Using Docker Command

-Run the following command to start the LiveCompose service with autorestart:
+Run the following command to start the LiveCompose service:

 ```bash
 docker run -d \